RohanRusta21/private-docker-registry/README.md

     REGISTRY_STORAGE_FILESYSTEM_ROOTDIRECTORY: /data:
         Sets the root directory for storing registry data.
 This is where the Docker images and other data will be stored within the container.

+### Location where all the docker images data will be stored

+ls -la ./registry/data/docker/registry/v2/repositories/